 In Detail: Building Location Certificates

-A Building Location Certificate ("BLC" or "Cert" for short) is a document prepared and signed by a British Columbia Land Surveyor that clearly shows the positions of existing buildings on a parcel of land.
+A Building Location Certificate ("BLC" or "Cert" for short) is a document prepared and signed by a British Columbia Land Surveyor (BCLS) that clearly shows the positions of existing buildings on a parcel of land.
 By looking at a Building Location Certificate, anyone can see how far the buildings are from the property boundaries.

 Building Location Certificates are similar to Real Property Reports in Alberta.
 Though they typically show only buildings, other improvements can be included as well.

 - When buying or selling a property, to assure the buyers that the buildings are within the parcel boundaries.
 Buyers may make an offer subject to inspection of a Building Location Certificate.

 - When constructing or renovating a building, to ensure the building conforms to local zoning setbacks.
 A post-construction Building Location Certificate is often a requirement of the building inspection process.

 Sometimes, a Building Location Certificate can be used to plan new construction or apply for a building permit.
 However, since a Building Location Certificate doesn't include elevations, a Site Plan is usually better.

 A Building Location Certificate can be done on existing buildings or once the foundation of a new building has been poured.
 A field survey crew will need to visit the site (typically for 1-2 hours) to measure the legal survey evidence and the buildings.
 After the crew has finished, a Professional Land Surveyor will draft, check, and sign the document.

 Building Location Certificates are usually digitally signed and delivered by email, but they can be signed and sealed in paper form if required.
 Unless requested, the final document will be delivered directly to the client.